-- Contractor shall have interpretation services available to meet Southern Region families' language needs, including but not limited to Samoan. - Contractor will meet with Pacific Islander service providers with the goal of increasing and strengthening collaborative relations to better serve the Pacific Islander community - Participate in the DR Workgroup, Breakthrough Series Collaborative, and additional subcommittees as determined jointly by both County and Contractor. - Participate in the preparation and presentation of information and education forums about DR, through DR Workgroup, System Improvement Plan (SIP) Oversight meetings, community forums or other avenues, in collaboration with the County.
-Forums shall be held at mutually agreed upon locations, dates, and times, when possible.
+- Participate in the DR Workgroup and additional subcommittees as determined jointly by both County and Contractor. - Participate in the preparation and presentation of information and education forums about DR, through DR Workgroup, System Improvement Plan (SIP) Oversight meetings, community forums or other avenues, in collaboration with the County.
+Forums shall be held at mutually agreed upon locations, dates, and times, when possible. - Contractor will conduct an annual needs assessment that includes community input to determine specific needs of the population within the Northern Region.